 Thursday, January 31st, 2019

-We are excited to invite you to a night of storytelling, discussion, and exploration of the past, present, and future of girls’ and women’s justice in New York.
+Thank you to everyone who joined us for a night of storytelling, discussion, and exploration of the past, present, and future of girls’ and women’s justice in New York.

-Join us for this panel event, Incorrigibles: Bearing Witness to the Incarcerated Girls and Women of New York – with formerly incarcerated women, advocates, lawyers, professors, and judges – to learn about and discuss what has been done in the name of justice and protection in New York State, and to imagine what the future of girls’ justice looks like.
-Please RSVP using the link below.
+This panel event, Incorrigibles: Bearing Witness to the Incarcerated Girls and Women of New York – with formerly incarcerated women, advocates, lawyers, professors, and judges – brought us together to learn about and discuss what has been done in the name of justice and protection in New York State, and to imagine what the future of girls’ justice looks like.

-This event is free and open to the public and takes place on Thursday, January 31st, 2019 from 5:00-8:00 PM in the Ceremonial Courtroom on the second floor of the Brooklyn Federal Courthouse.
-CLE credit is available for this event.
+This event was free and open to the public and took place on Thursday, January 31st, 2019 from 5:00-8:00 PM in the Moot Courtroom on the 7th floor of the Brooklyn Law School.
+CLE credit was available for this event.

 WHEN: Jan.
 31, 2019